Once afraid of God—Now obsessed with His goodness.

 Then grace found me.

 Through Andrew Farley’s teaching, I learned that salvation wasn’t about what I did, but about what Christ had done.
-I could breathe again, but then a haunting question remained: What about everyone else?
+I could breathe again, but then a haunting question remained:

 With over 45,000 Christian denominations, each claiming to own “the truth,” I couldn’t accept the idea that people were being eternally punished for rejecting a message that even the church couldn’t agree on.